Skip to main content

 • the side effect of a state change, which is something you can subscribe to when the state changes to trigger further actions.
 In our example, it is called OrderEffect and you can see we add it in-line in the same file we create the StateMachine module.

-The following is an example State Machine written in kotlin.
-This would be injected into your event handler as described in the configuration options section.
+The following is an example State Machine written in Kotlin.
+This would be injected into your Event Handler as described in the configuration options section.

 @Module